Diagnosis of tuberculosis: Immunological tests

-A similar approach to the ALS assay.
-The transdermal patch is a suggested method of detecting active M.tuberculosis circulating within blood vessels of patient.
-This skin patch contains antibodies recognizing the secreted bacterial protein MPB-64 passing through the blood capillaries of the skin creating an immunological response.
-If the patch detects this secreted bacterial protein, the surrounding skin will redden.

 Tuberculin skin test

 Two tests are available: the Mantoux and Heaf tests.

 Mantoux skin test

 The Mantoux skin test is used in the United States and is endorsed by the American Thoracic Society and Centers for Disease Control and Prevention (CDC).

 If a person has had a history of a positive tuberculin skin test, another skin test is not needed.

 Heaf test

 The Heaf test was used in the United Kingdom until 2005, and is graded on a four-point scale.
 The Mantoux test is now used.